writethedocs/www/docs/2014/blog/announcing-schedule-party-hike-tickets.rst

 We can't bring the whole conference onto a single trail, so there are a *limited number* of hike tickets.
-Please `get a ticket`_ for the hike now, if you wish to come.
+`Get a ticket`_ for the hike if you'd like to come.

 We leave at 1:00 PM from the Macleay Park entrance. `Check out route details, tips, and photos here`_.